Applies to Dynamics 365 for Customer Engagement apps version 9.x

 Any web service client created by using the Microsoft .NET Framework 4.5.2 or higher that calls the Dynamics 365 web services is fully supported in Dynamics 365.

 You should build any custom client applications using Microsoft .NET Framework 4.6.2 or later.
-Starting with the Dynamics 365 (online), version 9.0, only applications using Transport Level Security (TLS) 1.2 or better security will be allowed to connect.
+Starting with the Dynamics 365 for Customer Engagement apps version 9.0, only applications using Transport Level Security (TLS) 1.2 or better security will be allowed to connect.
 TLS 1.2 is not the default protocol used by .NET Framework 4.5.2, but it is in .NET Framework 4.6.2.

-Enforcement of this higher standard for security will only be applied to Dynamics 365 (online), version 9.0 at this time.
+Enforcement of this higher standard for security will only be applied to Dynamics 365 for Customer Engagement apps version 9.0 at this time.
 If your clients are designed to connect to any version or deployment type you can prepare by re-compling the application to use .NET Framework 4.6.2.
 More information: Blog Post: Updates coming to Dynamics 365 Customer Engagement connection security

 Any .NET assembly that is created with the Microsoft .NET Framework 4.5.2 for use in Dynamics 365 as a Dynamics 365 plug-in assembly or as a Dynamics 365 custom workflow activity is supported.